-Dr Alana Blackburn specilaises in both historical and contemproary performance practice including historically informed performance practice, contemproary techniques and improvisation.
-As a member of the Royal Wind Music, Alana specialised in renaissance performance practice including ornamentiation, diminution and improvisation techniques.
-As a contemproary performer, she has worked with a number of composers in contemporary performance as well as computer-performer improvisation and online telematic performance.
+Dr Alana Blackburn specialises in both historical and contemporary performance practice.
+As a member of the Royal Wind Music, Alana focused on renaissance performance practice including ornamentation, diminution and improvisation techniques.
+As a contemporary performer, she has worked with a number of composers in contemporary performance as well as computer-performer improvisation and online telematic performance.

 Alana has a number of publications in e-learning and online music education.
 Her focus has been mobile learning and online collaborative tools in performance and ensemble work, as well as creating online communities of practice.
 Her most recent project on online feedback in performance is a collaborative project with Dr Carol Johnson (University of Melbourne) for which they received an ASCILITE D2L Research Grant in 2020.

-After completing a PhD investigating the professional identity of chamber musicians and group processes, Alana is now a Senior Lecturer in Music at The University of New England, Armidale NSW in 2017.
-She combines her creative practice and studies in organisational behaviour creating synergies between the two areas.
+After completing a PhD investigating the professional identity of chamber musicians and group processes, Alana is currently a Senior Lecturer in Music at The University of New England, Armidale NSW.
+She combines her creative practice and studies in organisational behaviour to create synergies between the two areas.

-Alana has presented her reasearch in all areas in Australia and Internationally incluidng Germany, UK, USA and Hong Kong.
+Alana has presented her research areas in Australia and Internationally including Germany, UK, USA and Hong Kong.